Cleaning the bathroom: Dirt and limescale don't stand a chance

 Quick and easy cleaning: Top tips for a clean bathroom

-Whether you've got a functional wet room or a huge home spa, keeping your own bathroom clean is a top priority for many people.
-In addition to an overall visual impression, there are also hygienic reasons to clean the bathroom: Insufficient cleaning allows bacteria and fungi to breed easily and mould forms.
-High humidity levels and heat provide the ideal conditions for this, so regularly cleaning surfaces, wet rooms, toilets and tiles is important.
+Whether you've got a functional bathroom or a huge home spa, keeping this room clean is a top priority for many people.
+In addition to an overall visual impression, there are also hygienic reasons to clean the bathroom: insufficient cleaning allows bacteria and fungi to breed easily and mold to form.
+High humidity levels and heat provide the ideal conditions for this, so regularly cleaning all surfaces, including toilets and tiles, is important.

 How often should you clean your bathroom?